braulio2020/titus_klein_clone/README.md

 # titus_klein_clone
-A Titus Klein clone website with a few modifications built using only HTML and CSS
+A Titus Klein clone website with a few modifications built using HTML, CSS and Glidejs slider.